FinnGu/earthview-wallpaper/readme.md

 1. Clone this repository to your local machine
 2. Install the required dependencies by running `pip3 install -r requirements.txt` from the root of your cloned repository
 3. Build by running `python3 setup.py py2app`
-4. Move the app to your systems' application folder
+4. Move the app to your systems' application folder by running `mv dist/app.app ~/Applications/EarthviewWallpaper.app`
-5. Set the app as Login Item
+5. Set *EarthviewWallpaper* as Login Item
     1. Go to System Preferences -> Users & Groups
     2. Select your user on the left
-    3. Add as Login Item
+    3. Add *EarthviewWallpaper* as Login Item

 ## Open Tasks:
 * Change ALL desktops for OS X
 * Easier setup for Windows
 * Handle network errors
+* Check why OS X app is ~250MB